Student Loans

 Federal student loans can be either subsidized or unsubsidized, and the borrower should understand these terms before signing any agreement.
 If the loan is subsidized, the government pays the interest while the borrower is enrolled, and this reduces the total cost of borrowing.
 If the loan is unsubsidized, the borrower pays the interest on the loan.

-Students get other advantages students by taking out a federal student loan instead of a private loan.
+Students get other advantages by taking out a federal student loan instead of a private loan.
 For example, there is a loan forgiveness program called the PSLF, which stands for Public Service Loan Forgiveness.
-This will automatically cancel your loan after you meet the requirements of the program.
-This includes making a minimum number of qualifying payments on your loan while working in an approved field through an eligible employer.
+This will automatically cancel your remaining loan balance after you meet the requirements of the program.
+This includes making a minimum of 120 qualifying monthly payments on your loan while working full-time in an approved field through an eligible employer, such as a government agency or qualifying nonprofit organization.

 In addition, you can get a federal student loan without a cosigner.
-Private lenders might require a co-signer before authorizing the loan especially if you have a low credit score.
+Private lenders such as Chase, Discover, and Citizens Bank might require a co-signer before authorizing the loan, especially if you have a low FICO Score or limited credit history.
 The loan repayment options are also better than what you can expect from a private lender.
-For example, federal loan repayment programs include the popular income-driven repayment plan.
+For example, federal loan repayment programs include the popular income-driven repayment plan, which bases your monthly payment on your debt-to-income ratio (DTI) and discretionary income rather than a fixed amortization schedule.

 Finally, federal student loans are available to students without a credit check.
-If you take a loan from a private lender, your credit score can affect your ability to borrow.
+If you take a loan from a private lender, your credit score — as reported by bureaus such as Experian, Equifax, and TransUnion — can significantly affect your ability to borrow and the APR you receive.
 Taking a federal student loan ensures that first-time borrowers can get funding without having an established credit history.
-If you have a low credit score or bad credit, this will not hinder your ability to pursue a college education.
+If you have a low FICO Score or adverse credit history, this will not hinder your ability to pursue a college education through the federal loan system.

 Repayment Options for Student Loans